Nickname: Societal uses

 In Viking societies, many people had heiti, viðrnefni, or kenningarnöfn (Old Norse terms for nicknames) which were used in addition to, or instead of, the first name.
 In some circumstances, the giving of a nickname had a special status in Viking society in that it created a relationship between the name maker and the recipient of the nickname, to the extent that the creation of a nickname also often entailed a formal ceremony and an exchange of gifts known in Old Norse as nafnfestr ('fastening a name').
 Nicknames are widely attested in Anglo-Saxon England, and similar social models have been applied to these names.

 In Bengali society, for example, people will often have two names: a daknam (pet name) which is the name used by family and friends and a bhalonam which is their formal name.

 In the United Kingdom, some surnames have nicknames traditionally attached.
 A man with the surname 'Clark' will be nicknamed 'Nobby'; the surname 'Miller' will have the nickname 'Dusty' (alluding to the flour dust of a miller at work); the surname 'Adams' has the nickname 'Nabby'.
 Several other nicknames are linked traditionally with surnames, including Chalky White, Bunny Warren, Tug Wilson, and Spud Baker.
 Other British nicknames allude to a person's origins.
-A Scotsman may be nicknamed 'Jock', an Irishman 'Paddy' (alluding to Saint Patrick, the patron saint of Ireland), or 'Mick' (alluding to the preponderance of Roman Catholicism in Ireland), and a Welshman may be nicknamed 'Taffy' (from Welsh Dafydd, David).
+A Scotsman may be nicknamed 'Jock'; an Irishman 'Paddy' (alluding to Saint Patrick, the patron saint of Ireland) or 'Mick'; and a Welshman may be nicknamed 'Taffy' (from Welsh Dafydd, David).
 Some nicknames referred ironically to a person's physical characteristics, such as 'Lofty' for a short person, 'Curly' for a bald man, or 'Bluey' for a redhead.

-In Chinese culture, nicknames are frequently used within a community among relatives, friends, and neighbors.
-A typical southern Chinese nickname often begins with a "阿" followed by another character, usually the last character of the person's given name.
-For example, Taiwanese politician Chen Shui-bian (陳水扁) is sometimes referred as "阿扁" (A-Bian).
-In many Chinese communities of Southeast Asia, nicknames may also connote one's occupation or status.
-For example, the landlord might be known simply as Towkay (頭家 (头家, thâu-ke)), Hokkien for "boss") to his tenants or workers, while a bread seller would be called "Mianbao Shu" 面包叔 (literally, Uncle Bread).
+Nicknames in Chinese culture are frequently used within a community among relatives, friends, and neighbors.
+One typical southern Chinese nickname often begins with a "阿" followed by another character, usually the last character of the person's given name.
+The Taiwanese politician Chen Shui-bian (陳水扁) is sometimes referred to as "阿扁" (A-Bian), for example.

+Additionally, Southeastern Chinese communities and many Southeast Asian communities with cultural ties to China use nicknames to connote one's occupation or status.
+The landlord might be known simply as Towkay (頭家 (头家, thâu-ke)), Hokkien for "boss") to his tenants or workers, while a bread seller would be called "Mianbao Shu" 面包叔 (literally, Uncle Bread).